Skip To Main Content

 No Place for Hate an ADL Education Program

-Pre-K 4 Early Registration and Pre-K 3 Lottery to open in early March
+Pre-K 4 Early Registration and Pre-K 3 Lottery to open now!

-The Mount Vernon City School District is pleased to announce that Pre-K 4 early registration and the Pre-K 3 lottery application will open in early March for the 2026–27 school year.
+Pre-K 4 early registration and the Pre-K 3 lottery application for the 2026-2027 school year are open now!
 Pre-K 4 Early Registration will be open from March 2 to June 19, 2026.
 The Pre-K 3 lottery will be open March 1 to June 19, 2026.

 The online registration page can be found here.
 To schedule an appointment, click here.
 For more information, call 914-665-5077.

-Read More about Pre-K 4 Early Registration and Pre-K 3 Lottery to open in early March
+Read More about Pre-K 4 Early Registration and Pre-K 3 Lottery to open now!

 see The PRC